LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 &nbsp;

-I'm fed up with of all the zombies,
+I'm fed up with of all the zombies;

 I'm fed up with daydreaming.

 &nbsp;

-Down to cancel apocalypses,
+Down to cancel apocalypses;

-no checkmates, and not game over.
+no checkmates and not game over.

 &nbsp;

-Find your way, what is home;
+Find your way; what is home?

 be yourself, let it flow.

 &nbsp;

-You got the command all wrong,
+You got the command all wrong;

 misinterpret, don't you know?